missionpinball/mpf/README.md

 MPF is written in Python 3.
 It is compatible with Windows, Mac, and Linux using the same code and configurations.

-There's also an [MPF Media Controller](https://github.com/missionpinball/mpf-mc/) (based on [Kivy](http://kivy.org)) which is used to control graphics and sounds, including high-res LCD displays, classic DMDs, and modern RGB LED DMDs.
+MPF is a work in progress we are actively developing.
+We are reviewing commits weekly.
+MPF is MIT-licensed, developed by fun people, and supported by a vibrant pinball-loving community.

-MPF is a work-in-progress that's not yet complete, though we're actively developing it and checking in several commits a week.
-It's MIT licensed, actively developed by fun people, and supported by a vibrant pinball-loving community.
+See also the [MPF Media Controller](https://github.com/missionpinball/mpf-mc/) (based on [Kivy](http://kivy.org)) which is used to control graphics and sounds, including high-res LCD displays, classic DMDs, and modern RGB LED DMDs.

 The MPF project homepage is here : http://missionpinball.org